OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     - The property names `action`, `key`, and `default` are required.
     - The value of the `action` property is a string and must match one of the `id` properties in the action object.
     - The `default` property can be any combination of the characters A - Z, a -z, 0 - 9, and the punctuation marks "-", "_", and "+".
 (By convention lower case letters are not used in these properties.)
-    - The `default` property must contain the name of at least one modifier key (ALT, CTRL, SHIFT) and at least one other key.
+    - The `default` property must contain the name of at least one modifier key (ALT, CTRL, SHIFT) and only one other key.
     - For Macs, ALT is mapped to the OPTION key and CTRL is mapped to the COMMAND key.
     - When two characters are linked to the same physical key in a standard keyboard, then they are synonyms in the `default` property; for example, ALT+a and ALT+A are the same shortcut, so are CTRL+- and CTRL+\_ because "-" and "_" are the same physical key.
     - The "+" character indicates that the keys on either side of it are pressed simultaneously.